-Students must notify the Bursar/Registrar using the Legal Name Change Form when there are changes in name.
-Any change in address, personal email or telephone number can be made in Sonis.
+Students must notify the Bursar/Registrar using the Request to Change Legal Name Form when there are changes in name.
+Any change in address, personal email or telephone number can be made in SONIS.
 All College communications will be mailed to the address or email address on file.